farzadab/walking-benchmark/README.md

-# walking-benchmark
-How hard is it to walk
+# How hard is it to walk?